guzmanwolfrank/startup/Readme.md

     Are you tired of pesky programs that open when you start up your computer?

-   Simply follow the instructions located at : [instructions](https://github.com/guzmanwolfrank/startup/blob/main/Instructions.md)
+   The instructions can be found at : [instructions](https://github.com/guzmanwolfrank/startup/blob/main/Instructions.md)

 #